 ABOUT

 Sergio Martinez is a Bass from Colombia, praised nationally and internationally for his “sonorous” and “warm” bass voice as well as his stage charisma.
 In 2014, at 23 years of age, Martinez was selected for the main role of “El Loco” for the international premiere of Muerte Accidental de un Anarquista, a new opera by Colombian composer Jorge Pinzón.
-Martinez’s most recent performances include roles like Frère Laurent in Romeo et Juliette, Enrico in Anna Bolena, Don Alfonso in Così fan Tutte, Basilio in Il Barbiere di Siviglia, Collatinus in The Rape of Lucretia, Colline in La Bohème, Theseus in A Midsummer Night’s Dream, The Ogre in El Gato con Botas by Xavier Montsalvatge and Meneses in the Cuban zarzuela Cecilia Valdés.
-Some of these roles were performed in the most prestigious theaters in Colombia.
+Martinez’s most recent performances include roles like Frère Laurent in Romeo et Juliette, Zuñiga in Carmen, Baloo in Kamala Sankaram's The Jungle Book, Sparafucile in Rigoletto, Basilio in Il Barbiere di Siviglia, Collatinus in The Rape of Lucretia, Colline in La Bohème, Theseus in A Midsummer Night’s Dream.